JoseCanova/JoseCanova/README.md

 You can click the Preview link to take a look at your changes.
 --->
 ### And as usual i fucked up all... i have promised to me... don't fuck up... and i fucked...
+At least "writing"... justify some future actions..

+first wasn't me who fucked up... that "old behavior".. .asking things.. that are old... same behavior...
+I answering there is model... simple ... someone on XP... could help a lot..
+This is how we sold things on half time.